OWLcracker/big-data/README.md

 The company has a data science team that is responsible for analyzing the data and a data engineering team that is responsible for preparing the data in fitting aggregates for the data science team to analyze.

-Through the results of this project, the company decides to use the second case approach to analyze the data.
+Through the results of this project, the company decides to use the aggregated approach to analyze the data.
+This is because the aggregated approach is more cost-efficient and resource-efficient than the non-aggregated case.
+Furthermore, they
-This is because the second case is more cost-efficient and resource-efficient than the first case.
-Furthermore, they came to the conclusion that aggregated data is sufficient for their use case and that they don't need to analyze the data in a fine-grained way.
+came to the conclusion that aggregated data is sufficient for their use case and that they don't need to analyze the data in a fine-grained way.